GU-CLASP/coherence-driven-humans/README.md

     --output-dir ../models/linkappend/data-in
 ```

-This creates separate JSON files for each model/prompt/seed combination, ready for coreference analysis.
+This creates separate JSON files for each model/prompt/seed combination.